ampproject/amphtml/extensions/amp-story/amp-story-auto-ads.md

 It has to be a direct child of `amp-story` element.

 ## Insertion Control
-The AMP runtime will determine the best place to insert an ad using our own heuristics.
-If there is a specific position in a story that you wish to never show an ad, you can add the `next-page-no-ad` attribute to the `<amp-story-page>` that will be respected by the insertion algorithm.
+If there is a specific position in a story that you wish to never show an ad, you can add the `next-page-no-ad` attribute an `<amp-story-page>`.
+The insertion algorithm will then skip the slot after this page when trying to insert an ad.

 ```html
 <amp-story-page next-page-no-ad id="page-2"